Richard Desmond: Express Newspapers

 In November 2000, Northern & Shell acquired Express Newspapers from United News & Media for £125 million, enlarging the group to include the Daily and Sunday Express titles, the Daily Star and Daily Star Sunday (which Desmond started), and the Irish Daily Star (owned jointly with the Irish Independent News & Media group).
 In August 2024 the Daily and Sunday Express each sold around 120,000 to 140,000 copies per issue.

 After buying Express Newspapers, Desmond became embroiled in a feud with Viscount Rothermere, publisher of the Daily Mail, the rival to the Daily Express, largely derived from stories relating to Rothermere's private life.
 The Evening Herald reported in 2003 that Desmond was using the Express as a vehicle for his racist views.
 Once, when asked if he was racist, he commented "No. I just don't trust darkies or poofs".

 In 2003, an investigation by the Financial Times found that Desmond had registered his business in Jersey to avoid paying millions of pounds in tax in the UK.
 They also reported that his publishing businesses were not profitable with most of the groups profits coming from pornographic TV channels.

 In 2004, Desmond put in a £500m bid for The Daily Telegraph and Sunday Telegraph national newspapers and The Spectator magazine.

 In April 2004, the Daily Express reverted to supporting the Conservatives, after a period backing Labour.
 On the same day, Desmond attacked The Daily Telegraph (with which he was a joint venture partner in the West Ferry newspaper printing plant), then considering accepting a takeover by the German Axel Springer group, and asked if they were keen on being run by Nazis.
 According to Desmond, in an exchange at the meeting, all Germans are Nazis.
 Desmond reportedly harangued The Daily Telegraphs chief executive and associates in faux German at a business meeting and imitated Adolf Hitler.
-The Telegraph executives walked out of the meeting.
+Executives from The Telegraph walked out of the meeting.
 This incident was described as a form of institutionalised racism prevalent among newspaper proprietors.
 Previously, in August 2001, the National Union of Journalists' chapel at the Express & Star also condemned Desmond for the newspaper's "hysterical and racist" campaign against asylum seekers; this campaign was also criticised by Yasmin Alibhai-Brown, writing for The Independent in June 2002.

 In August 2005, the former Daily Express executive editor Ted Young made an out-of-court settlement with Desmond's company ahead of an industrial tribunal.
 This related to an incident with Desmond in the newsroom in September 2004, during which Desmond was said to have hit the journalist.
 Desmond has repeatedly denied the claims.
 In 2008, Northern & Shell reported a turnover of £483.9 million.